 3. Best all-rounder — Grey 57L Storage Ottoman · about £57

 This is the one I'd actually buy for the guest room.
-The 90 × 32 cm internal compartment fits a full spare-bedding set — duvet, two pillows, a fitted sheet, done — with room left for a couple of throws.
-Rubberwood legs give it a longer visual life than PU leather ever will, and the grey polyester upholstery is neutral enough not to fight whatever the walls are doing.
-At around £57 it does the two jobs a bedroom bench should do, sitting on and hiding things, without cutting a corner on either.
+The 90 × 32 cm internal compartment fits a full spare-bedding set — duvet, two pillows, fitted sheet, done — with room left for a couple of throws.
+Rubberwood legs give it a longer visual life than PU leather ever will, and the grey polyester is neutral enough not to fight whatever the walls are doing.

-- Pros: 57 L internal storage, real rubberwood legs, wipe-friendly polyester, felt floor pads
+- Pros: 57 L internal storage, rubberwood legs, wipe-friendly polyester, felt floor pads

 - Cons: holds less than the £26 folding pick — you're paying for the look, not the volume